RoyIvia/devops-cloud-portfolio/05-docker/README.md

 This repository captures my understanding of Docker as a Cloud and DevOps Engineer.

-It focuses on how containerization works under the hood, how Docker leverages core Linux primitives, and how containerized applications are built, executed, and managed in real environments.
+It focuses on how containerization works under the hood, how Docker leverages core Linux primitives, and how containerised applications are built, executed, and managed in real environments.

----

 ## What is a Container?